Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 - Use our [File Analyzer](https://github.com/Georgetown-University-Libraries/File-Analyzer) application for automation
 - Try it yourself!
   - [Tutorial - Generating IIIF Manifests with File Analyzer](https://github.com/Georgetown-University-Libraries/File-Analyzer-Test-Data/blob/master/iiif/README.md)
+- We hope this is useful for other institutions

 +++?image=iiif/overview.png&size=auto 90%